 So before writing this post, I jotted down the things that were most important to me, the areas of my life where I believe it’s OK to spend on high quality.

-I looked at each of these areas and rated their importance on a scale of 1 to 10 (with 10 being the most important, and therefore, the areas that are worthy of prioritize spending in excess where required.)
+I looked at each of these areas and rated their importance on a scale of 1 to 10 (with 10 being the most important, and therefore, the areas that are worthy of prioritizing spending in excess where required.)

 This comes back to the popular expression: you can give someone a fish, or you can teach them to fish for a lifetime.
 I will spend on as much education as my children want or need.
 If either my son or daughter wants to go to graduate school, then I am fine with that.
 In fact, without being an overbearing parent, I will encourage them to continue with graduate school, so, education is definitely an area where I prioritize spending.